[Beta] Docker Desktop Extension

 Verify that the Extension has been installed successfully by checking that it appears in your Docker Desktop sidebar under Extensions

-To start the Akita Agent, navigate to the Akita Extension and provide the API credentials and project created in Akita's dashboard.
+To start Akita in Docker Desktop, navigate to the Akita Extension and and provide the project, API key, and API secret created in Akita's onboarding flow.

 After the Agent has started, you may like to change your targeted project or traffic filters.
 To do this, click on the gear icon, update your desired settings, then press Apply & Restart.